Sledmine/lua-blam/README.md

 ## Visual Studio Code Integration with [Sumneko's Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua):![lua-blamvscode](https://i.imgur.com/Ai2SuFH.gif)

 ## Installation
-Place a copy of the `blam.lua` file in the project folder of your script to enable automcompletion, to use this module on Halo Custom Edition you need to place the `blam.lua` on the lua modules of your chimera folder `My Games\Halo CE\chimera\lua\modules`, however if you want to distribute your script with this module builtin you can take a look at bundling modular lua scripts using
+Place a copy of the `blam.lua` file in the project folder of your script to enable autocompletion, to use this module on Halo Custom Edition you need to place the `blam.lua` on the lua modules of your chimera folder `My Games\Halo CE\chimera\lua\modules`, however if you want to distribute your script with this module builtin you can take a look at bundling modular lua scripts using